PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

 - Error message wheb Due date is of past: `Should be >= Current date`
 - Error message for End date when less than Due date: `Should be > Due date`
 - Error message for End date when less than current date: `Should be > Current date`
-- Tooltip message when Section is disable: `First select the entity`
+- Tooltip message when Section and RACI Roles is disable: `First select the entity`
-- Tooltip message when Legal entity and RACI Roles is disable : `First select the family`
+- Tooltip message when Legal entity: `First select the family`
 - Error message for sub-task due date: `Should be <= Start date`
+- Erorr message when selected entity doesn't have household team: `This entity doesn’t have a Household team.
+So you can’t add tasks for this entity.`

 [Mockup flow of Monthly- On specific days or Date](https://drive.google.com/drive/u/0/folders/1y-nTT-s4LOCcOEhgiLdOrCcFwOrkhxQJ)